MP CM reviews wildfire situation in Bandhavgarh Tiger Reserve | Science-Environment

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Wednesday reviewed the wildfire situation at Bandhavgarh Tiger Reserve (BTR) in the state's Umaria district.

-According to forest authorities, wildfires have been reported in parts of the reserve for the last two days and had spread to several zones.
+According to forest authorities, wildfires have been reported in parts of the reserve since the last two days and had spread to several zones.

 The chief minister reviewed the situation and instructed the authorities to take necessary action in case of casualties of wild animals in the blaze, an official from the state public relations department said.